 - This succulent has impressive growth rates when happy.

 - The Aloe polyphylla is a hungry, thirsty plant and best kept outdoors.

 - The perfect UK outdoor succulent, hardy to -15°C.

 - Plant in full sun on a mound and at an angle.

 - Use a free draining soil mix and add a feed.

 For more information view our product page.
-The Aloe Polyphylla is incredibly popular so we can’t guarentee it will always be in stock.
-Signup to our newsletter to be kept up to date when products come back into stock.
+The Aloe polyphylla is incredibly popular so we can’t guarantee it will always be in stock.
+Sign-up to our newsletter to be kept up to date when products come back into stock.